 Double the Battery, Double the Fun – The GSD is one of the few bikes equipped with Bosch’s latest Dual-Battery technology.
 You can connect up to two batteries for a range of over 155 miles *your miles may vary depending on what you are carrying, terrain, and speed.
 What is VERY cool is that if you buy a single battery GSD it already has the battery harness for a 2nd battery to save you time and money in the future.
 Most brands charge you $200-400 extra for this 2nd battery harness.

 Hidden Battery – The batteries are cleanly tucked into the frame which is visually very appealing!

 Tern GSD Accessories

-Yepp Seats - These aren't Tern accessories but they are required to talk about because many people will be using the GSD to haul kids.
+Yepp Seats – These aren’t Tern accessories but they are required to talk about because many people will be using the GSD to haul kids.
 The Tern GSD can hold TWO Yepp Maxi Easyfit seats with the adapter built into the frame.
-This is the only midtail cargo bike we know of that can do this.
+This is the only midtail cargo bike I know of that can do this.

-Cargo Hold Panniers $150 - These are the massive side bags (sold as a pair) for the sides of your bike.
+Cargo Hold Panniers $150 – These are the massive side bags (sold as a pair) for the sides of your bike.
 They can be folded up and out of the way when not in use which is very slick.
-Yepp Maxi Easyfit seats can slide over the flap of these so that the kid's feet are sticking inside of the bags.
+Yepp Maxi Easyfit seats can slide over the flap of these so that the kid’s feet are sticking inside of the bags.
 These bags (or something comparable) are a requirement in our opinion if you are carrying small kids without Yepp seats.
 It keeps their feet from the rear wheel.
-While the Tern GSD has the most protected rear wheel of any cargo bike without a wheel guard, we don't chance it and do recommend a bag is there.
+While the Tern GSD has the most protected rear wheel of any cargo bike without a wheel guard, I don’t chance it and do recommend a bag is there.

 Sidekick™ Lower Deck $50 – Used as a footrest or to support the Cargo Hold Panniers